aidadatahub/aidadatahub.github.io/services/index.md

 Swedish SMEs may apply for [SISP innovation checks](https://www.sisp.se/innovationscheckar) (up to 400kSEK, deadline Sep 15 2024).

 ### Prices
-Our service portfolio and pricing is under development.
+Our service portfolio and pricing are under development.

 Our pricing strategy is to set prices that enable sustainable operations and development and do not disrupt the market, but to offer discounts whenever